e-sr/moonboard/README.md

 - **optional, app client service**: you can access moonboard app using the rpi browser.
 To automate it at startup.
 Add `services/kiosk_browser.service`.

-To Add and start a service see `services/install_service.sh`

 ### Install and setup  nginx

 See [Deploy your React & .NET Core Apps on Linux using Nginx and Supervisor](https://hackernoon.com/deploy-your-react-net-core-apps-on-linux-using-nginx-and-supervisor-5a29d0b6ef94)